kartben/fog05/README.md

 config dependencies:

 - user should be able to use sudo without password asking (`echo "username  ALL=(ALL) NOPASSWD: ALL"  >> /etc/sudoers`)
+- user should be able to create files and directories under /opt/

 ## Installation

+You can install from source:

 ```bash